|

 Gazette reported that Dobie had retired at Washington, saying "Dobie was

-out of game for all time."
+out of the game for all time."
 The Gazette said he had offered his services

 to Wisconsin.